Studio

 Click Create Agent to finish.
 The new agent appears on your Studio home page.

 You don't have to get everything perfect at creation.
-Instructions, tools, KPIs, and memory can all be edited later from the agent's detail view.
+Instructions, tools, schedules, KPIs, and memory can all be edited later from the agent's detail view.

 Working with an agent